 You have to take calculated risks

-If you are like most entrepreneurs you’ll end up following your gut and doing whatever it tells you to do.
-But if you are like a great entrepreneur, you’ll making calculated decisions.
+If you are like most entrepreneurs, you’ll end up trusting your gut.
+But if you have what it takes to be a great entrepreneur, you’ll make calculated decisions.

-A few years ago Tony Conrad launched a company called Sphere, which competed directly with Technorati.
-Within a few months after launch, Tony took a calculated risk and switched Sphere’s business model to be centered around widgets.
-Although the move was bold and risky, it was smart because that market was under served compared to the blog search engine market.
+A few years ago, Tony Conrad launched a company called Sphere, which competed directly with Technorati.
+Within a few months of launch, Tony took a calculated risk and switched Sphere’s business model to be centered around widgets.
+Although the move was bold and risky, it was smart because that market was underserved compared to the blog search engine market.

-In a short period of time websites like New York Times, AOL, TechCrunch, CNN, and 20,000 other blogs were using the Sphere widget.
-The mass adoption caused Sphere to receive over 1 billion pageviews a month, which led AOL to acquire the company.
+In a short period of time, websites like The New York Times, AOL, TechCrunch, CNN, and 20,000 other blogs were using the Sphere widget.
+This mass adoption caused Sphere to receive over 1 billion page views a month, which eventually led to AOL acquiring the company.

 You can’t be afraid to roll the dice

-I know I previously said that you have to be willing to take calculated risks, but at the same time you have to be willing to roll the dice.
+As I’ve said, you have to be willing to take calculated risks, but you also have to be willing to roll the dice.

-Case in point, James Hong was the founder of a company called Hot or Not.
-At one point in time the company used to charge for premium accounts, which accounted for $500,000 in month revenue.
+Case in point: James Hong was the founder of a company called Hot or Not.
+At one point, the company charged for premium accounts, which accounted for $500,000 in monthly revenue.

-After a few years or running Hot or Not, James and his co-founder decided to remove their paid subscription model and solely rely on revenue from advertising and virtual gifts.
-Within the first month of doing this the company had a growth of 60% in traffic and luckily they got to break even.
+After a few years or running Hot or Not, James and his co-founder decided to remove their paid subscription model and rely solely on revenue from advertising and virtual gifts.
+Within the first month of doing this, the company saw a 60% increase in traffic and was lucky enough to break even.

-Although James reverted back to a premium subscription model due to spam, he was still willing to roll the dice when he needed to.
-The company still did very well and he ended up selling it for around $20 million in 2008.
+Although James reverted back to a premium subscription model due to spam, he was willing to roll the dice when he needed to.
+The company did very well, and he ended up selling it in 2008 for around $20 million.

 You need to be cheap

-Andy Liu isn’t a well-known entrepreneur like Evan Williams or Marc Andreessen, but none-the-less he is successful.
-His first company, NetConversions, sold to aQuantive in 2004 and his current company, BuddyTV, is dominating the television space.
-According to Comscore it is actually more popular than TV Guide and TV.com.
+Andy Liu isn’t as well-known as fellow entrepreneurs Evan Williams or Marc Andreessen, but he is very successful nonetheless.
+He sold his first company, NetConversions, to aQuantive in 2004, and his current company, BuddyTV, is dominating the television space.
+According to Comscore, it is more popular than TV Guide and TV.com.

-Similar to many other successful entrepreneurs Andy is well educated; he has an MBA from Wharton.
-But his degree isn’t what makes him successful, it is his frugal nature.
-If you read Andy’s blog you’ll get to know that he bargains whenever he can (even at department stores), which is what makes him an exceptional negotiator when it comes to business related affairs.
+Like many other successful entrepreneurs, Andy is well educated; he has an MBA from Wharton.
+However, his success is not defined by his degree, but rather by his frugal nature.
+If you read Andy’s blog, you’ll discover that he bargains whenever he can (even at department stores).
+This, in turn, makes him an exceptional negotiator when it comes to business affairs.

-Whether it is consultants, employees or even potential investors, Andy makes sure he is getting the best deal.
-And to top it off he has also been able to buy companies for a steal… just take a look at I Can Has Cheezburger.
-According to this article, it was bought for around 2 million dollars, and with their traffic growing from 10 million pageviews a month to 170 million, the value of the company must be much higher.
+Whether he is dealing with consultants, employees, or potential investors, Andy makes sure he is getting the best deal.
+To top it off, he has also been able to buy companies for a steal — just take a look at I Can Has Cheezburger!
+According to this article, he bought it for around $2 million; with their traffic growing from 10 million page views a month to 170 million, the current value of the company must be much higher.